pivotal/blog/content/post/writing-an-ionic2-app-for-production.md

   })
 ```

-> The integration with native phone features was super simple and saved us valuable time, allowing us to focus on delivering features rather than technical nitty-gritty.
+> The integration with native phone features was super simple and saved us valuable time, allowing us to focus on delivering and ultimately validating features rather than technical nitty-gritty.

 # Weaknesses